joelarson4/radReveal/README.md

 });
 ```

-Each slide with the `data-rad-example` attribute will have `someFunction` called after RadReveal initialization completes.
+For any slide with the `data-rad-example` attribute, `someFunction` will be called as part of add-on `setup`.

 The listener function is called with four arguments: